-Whether you're watching the latest television reboot, browsing the "Grunge Revival" collection at Forever 21 or liking the latest retro #TBT on your timeline, nostalgia for the 90s is all around.
+Whether you're watching the latest television reboot or liking the latest retro #TBT on your timeline, nostalgia for the '90s is at an all time high.
 While the pop culture love fest for the decade rages on, let's take a look back at some of the craziest decorating trends that will give any 90s kid a truly rad blast from the past.

 Nothing adorned the entrance to a bedroom closet better than strands and strands of multi-colored beads.
 Whether they were wooden in deep earth tones or plastic pinks and purples, these symphonic curtains livened up many a doorway.

 I'd like to see a study done showing the correlation between 90's kids with bunk beds and those who stuck these hard plastic stars all over the ceiling in free-style constellations.
 I'm pretty sure it would be a nearly 100% match.

 These gooey candles temporarily gave wax a run for its money, but buyers beware: that molten gel was hotter than an *NSYNC album.

 Fuzzy Picture Frames

 Furry and fluffy picture frames came in all shapes and sizes and finding a picture to fit in a pocket-sized faux fur frame was no small task.

 Anne Geddes Pictures

 Babies in flower pots.
 Babies in nutshells.
 Nobody said the 90s weren't weird.
 Was I the only preteen who had one of these calendars every year from '95–'99?
 At least I didn't have the dolls.
 Terrifying.